DavidMacDonald11/Sea-Programming-Language-LEGACY/README.md

 While this play-on-words thing is fun, I don't want to create a "gif" situation.
 The `.sea` file extension is pronounced like the english word "sea".
 The `.hea` file extension is pronounced like the english word "he".

 I chose the name Sea because it is pronounced identically to C, but written differently.
 I then chose `.hea` because it is `.sea` with an 'h', it contains the first three letters in "header", and I made it rhyme because it's more fun than "hey", "hey-ah", "he-ah", or any other arbitrary pronuncation.
 Say what you will about "he", but it isn't arbitrary.

+# Functionality
+Currently, this project is in its early stages and most of the Sea langauge has not been fully designed.
+Please keep watch as I develop this over time.

+This project contains a few key features:
+1. A Sea to C transpiler.
+2. A Sea interpreter.
+3. A Sea compiler.
+4. A Sea terminal interface.
+5. Sea language documentation.

+# Future Development
+- I'm currently writing all of this code in Python.
+Once I create everything, I want to rewrite it in Sea.
+- I plan on creating syntax highling and a linter for Code OSS as well as icons and logos.
+- I plan on creating a unified bash command for all functionality as well as a more formal package for the code with aliases, etc.
+- I also plan on making Sea useable on other operating systems besides Unix-based ones.

 # Transpilation Instructions
 Run `./transpile-sea.bash -s IN -c OUT -b BIN FILES` where: